RonsenbergVI/trendpy/docs/index.rst

 Issues
 ------

-Should you encounter any issue with the library ou can raise them here: https://github.com/ronsenbergVI/filterpy/issues
+Should you encounter any issue with the library you can raise them here: https://github.com/ronsenbergVI/filterpy/issues

 Installing trendpy
 ------------------